elsamuko/cryptopals/README.md

 This repo contains some solutions for the cryptopals challenge at https://cryptopals.com/.

-The solutions are 'unspoiled', e.g. w/out looking at other solutions and in plain C++.
+The solutions are 'unspoiled', e.g. w/out looking at other solutions and in plain C++ and openssl.